 Fulbright UK Summer Institutes

 - Three, four, five or six week academic program at a highly regarded UK University.
+Applicants must have two years of undergraduate study remaining and a GPA of 3.5 or higher to be eligible.

 - Up to $7,500 scholarships for high-achieving sophomores and juniors planning to become scientists, mathematicians, or engineers.
+Applicants must be nominated by their department.
+Speak to your department chair if you are interested in this scholarship.
+Average GPA of Goldwater applicants is 3.8.

 - Up to $5,000 scholarships for 1) those who are college sophomores and juniors who study the environment and related fields OR 2) Native American and Alaska Native students who are in fields related to health care or tribal public policy.
+Applicants must have a GPA of 3.0 or higher to be eligible.

 Fulbright Student Program

 - Funds recent college graduates to travel to another country for a year for 1) an English Teaching Assistantship 2) graduate study or 3) a research project.
+Applicants must have a GPA of 3.2 or higher to be considered for a Campus Committee Evaluation.

 National Science Foundation Graduate Research Fellowship